pmndrs/react-three-fiber/readme.md

-This is a React renderer for Threejs on the web and react-native.
+`react-three-fiber` is a React renderer for Threejs on the web and react-native.

     npm install three react-three-fiber